theallyprompts/PixelPruner/README.md

 - **Undo Crop Actions**: Made a mistake?
 Simply undo the last crop with the click of a button.

 - **Keyboard Shortcuts**: Navigate and manipulate images effortlessly with convenient WASD keyboard shortcuts.

 - **Flexible Analysis**: The PrunerIQ window includes a `Crops Only` checkbox so you can analyze either just the cropped images or all images in a folder.

-### PrunerIQ Metrics
+### PrunerIQ Analysis

-The built-in *PrunerIQ* analysis examines your cropped images and scores them using:
+The built-in *PrunerIQ* analysis, accessed from the `Tools` menu, examines your cropped images and scores them using:

 - **Contrast** – standard deviation of pixel intensities.
 Higher is better.
 - **Clarity** – variance of the Laplacian; larger values indicate sharper images.
 - **Noise** – difference between the image and a blurred copy.
 Lower numbers mean less noise.
-- **Aesthetic** – placeholder score for future updates.
+- **Aesthetic** – placeholder score for future updates!

 Each metric is also normalised into a 0‑100 percentage shown in the analysis table (`Contrast (%)`, `Clarity (%)`, and `Noise (%)`).
 These give a quick visual cue